An example of a simple double Lie algebra: Finite-dimensional double Lie algebras

 Note that all RB-operators (including skew-symmetric) of weight~0 on $M_2(F)$ were classified by M.~Aguiar~\cite{Aguiar00-2} in 2000 and all skew-symmetric RB-operators of weight~0 on $M_3(\mathbb{C})$ were described by V.~V.~Sokolov~\cite{Sokolov} in 2013.

 {\bf Example 3}.
-Consider the restriction of the double bracket defined in~\cite[\S6.5]{DoublePoisson} on the infinite-dimensional path algebra arisen from the quiver~$Q$ with the vertex set $\{1,2\}$ and the edge set $\{e_1,e_2,a,a^*\}$, where $a = (1,2)$ and $a^* = (2,1)$.
+Consider the restriction of the double bracket defined in~\cite[\S6.5]{DoublePoisson} on the infinite-dimensional path algebra over a field $F$ arisen from the quiver~$Q$ with the vertex set $\{1,2\}$ and the edge set $\{e_1,e_2,a,a^*\}$, where $a = (1,2)$ and $a^* = (2,1)$.
 We put $L = \Span\{e_1,e_2,a,a^*\}$, and the double bracket on~$L$ equals

 all other double brackets are zero.
 Let us identify $e_3 = a$ and $e_4 = a^*$.
 By~\eqref{eq:Bracket_via_RB} we get the RB-operator $R$ on $M_4(F)$ defined as follows, $R(e_{32}) = e_{14}$, $R(e_{41}) = -e_{23}$.